-The same seven step approach applied to the full-power fire PRA can be used for LPSD.
 The following notes summarize the key issues of seismic-fire interaction assessment related to LPSD:

-- Step 1: Identify key seismic-fire interaction analysis PAU: The PAUs that contain post-earthquake response components and circuits are identified in this step.
+• Step 1: Identify key seismic-fire interaction analysis PAU:

+The PAUs that contain post-earthquake response components and circuits are identified in this step.
 Component and circuit conditions may be altered during LPSD conditions.
 Those PAUs where altered components and circuits are located should specifically be identified in this task.
-Similarly, those PAUs where a manual action is credited should be included in the analysis. - Step 2: Assess potential impact of seismically induced fires: The special conditions during a POS should be taken into account to assess the potential impact of seismically induced fires.
-As in the full-power case, the assessment should be focused on the PAUs that were identified in Step 1.
-A plant walkdown and a review of potential special conditions during a POS are essential in this step. - Step 3: Assess seismic degradation of fire suppression systems and features: The analysis conducted for full-power conditions can be reviewed and modified if any part of the fire suppression systems and features will be modified during the postulated POS. - Step 4: Assess the potential impact of spurious fire detection signals: Spurious fire detection signal as a result of dust or steam (caused by equipment shaking or pipe break) could be more likely because of maintenance activities.
-The full-power analysis can be reviewed and modified to reflect the special conditions of postulated maintenance activities.
+Similarly, those PAUs where a manual action is credited should be included in the analysis.

+• Step 2: Assess potential impact of seismically induced fires:

+The special conditions during a POS should be taken into account to assess the potential impact of seismically induced fires.
+As in the at-power case, the assessment should be focused on the PAUs that were identified in Step 1.
+A plant walkdown and a review of potential special conditions during a POS are essential in this step.

+• Step 3: Assess seismic degradation of fire suppression systems and features:

+The analysis conducted for at-power conditions can be reviewed and modified if any part of the fire suppression systems and features will be modified during the postulated POS.

+• Step 4: Assess the potential impact of spurious fire detection signals:

+Spurious fire detection signal as a result of dust or steam (caused by equipment shaking or pipe break) could be more likely because of maintenance activities.
+The at-power analysis can be reviewed and modified to reflect the special conditions of postulated maintenance activities.

-- Step 5: Assess the potential impact of spurious fire suppression system actuations: The full-power analysis can be used to establish the cases where spurious fire suppression actuations are possible.
-The impact of such events should be reviewed against the conditions postulated for each POS and modified accordingly. - Step 6: Assess the potential impact of a seismic event on manual firefighting: For each compartment identified in Step 1, the manual fire fighting possibility should be reviewed in the same way as for full-power analysis by taking into account the LPSD conditions. - Step 7: Complete documentation: Apply the same guidelines as provided for the full-power analysis.
+• Step 5: Assess the potential impact of spurious fire suppression system actuations:

+The at-power analysis can be used to establish the cases where spurious fire suppression actuations are possible.
+The impact of such events should be reviewed against the conditions postulated for each POS and modified accordingly.

+• Step 6: Assess the potential impact of a seismic event on manual firefighting:

+For each compartment identified in Step 1, the manual firefighting possibility should be reviewed in the same way as for at-power analysis by taking into account the LPSD conditions.

+• Step 7: Complete documentation:

+Apply the same guidelines as provided for the at-power analysis.